 7 Ways To Minimize Stress-Based Overeating

 When stressed out or anxious, some people turn to food for comfort.
-However, what may be soothing at the time can make you feel worse – and weigh more – in the end.
+However, what may be soothing at the time can make you feel worse physically and emotionally and lead to weight gain in the end.
 If you tend to turn to food as a way to cope with a stressful situation, consider the following seven tips:

 - Don’t drink caffeine or alcohol when stressed.
 These can heighten or prolong your anxiety or a depressed mood and worsen its side effects.
 The common add-ons to these beverages also typically add many unwanted calories.